RajeshMadiwale/pgconf-2025-lab/README.md

 * Sample Schema and usecases files present in location ```/var/lib/scripts/```

-# Usage and steps to deploy containers
+# Usage and steps to deploy container

 ## Change to DOCKER directory
 ```